 "Shake, Rattle and Roll"

 It's difficult to get a good idea of who played what on what song when the listing is done in this manner.
+We might decide to rearrange this to make it a little more reader friendly.

 The Liner Notes for "Carole King - A Natural Woman" box set are even more confusing.
 Rather than give you song-by-song annotation, they give an album overview with each musicians part noted after their name.
 This makes our job more difficult because we end up having to transcribe them a little so it make sense to us, before we let you read it.
 Here's a small sample: